pinyin/react-use-redux-state/README.md

 ## Usage

-The hook work in a way like `useState`, but for Redux.
+The hook works in a way like `useState`, but for Redux.

 ```js
 const store = createStore(